felipemelonunes09/qt-quasar-editor-text/README.md

 ### MacOs

 ## Quasar
-Quasar is a language builded in C++
+Quasar is a language builded in C++ with study porpuse, you can access and download the compiler in the following link:

 ## Features
 > - Text Highlight